1978 New England Patriots season: Week 10

 New England, using a double tight end offense to control the ball in the second half, got past Buffalo on the running of Horace Ivory, who carried the ball 16 times for 128 yards and two touchdowns.
 His 19-yard touchdown run in the second period and his 5-yard touchdown run in the third period.
 The Bills try to come back late in the game after they recovered a Patriots fumble and took advantage as Joe Ferguson hooked up with Bob Chandler for a 11-yard touchdown connection.
 But a failed onsides kick gave the Ball to the Patriots who ran out the clock to secure them a 7th straight victory for the Pats.

 Week 11

 The Patriots' seven-game winning streak crashed to a halt as they stormed to a 23–0 lead in the second quarter but surrendered four unanswered Houston touchdowns (marred by two missed PATs by Toni Fritsch) and a 26–23 Houston win.

+Week 12

+A personal foul call against the Jets' Burgess Owens extended a 4th quarter Patriot drive, allowing David Posey to kick a go-ahead 24 yard field goal.
+The Jets nearly came back, but Pat Leahy's 33 yard field goal attempt sailed wide right with 31 seconds remaining.